 So thanks for reading a bit more.
-Look, I am worried about language today.
-These things above: ‘Landscapes of ideas vs categories of actions.
+Look, I am worried about language.
+These things above: ‘Landscape of ideas vs categories of actions.
 Tapestry of behaviours vs. culture’.

 Can we please have beautiful thoughts, instead of ‘right to the point’?
 Perhaps a tapestry of behaviours?
 Call me what you want, but I prefer landscape of ideas.

 It’s hard to be moved by management language.
-Even motivational speakers motivate you via language tricks, jokes well placed and a bit of shouting.
-Come on!
-Bring the sports court, the football pitch!
-Go, go go!
-That is why there is an industry of ‘after dinner speeches’.
+Even motivational speakers motivate you via language tricks, jokes well-placed and a bit of shouting.
+That is why there is an industry of ‘after dinner speakers’.
 That is why I never do after dinner speeches.
 I can’t compete even with a bad Rioja.

 Every time I try to write non-business stuff, my brain looks for the double malt.
 It’s hard.
 I need to go to the mental gym.